 What Does Your Garden Grow?

+In this activity, students will learn about conservation and collecting natural objects for further study without disturbing nature.
 This activity is suited best for students in first and second grade.

 Doing the Activity